timetraveller-123/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

-  Use case ends
+  <br>**Use case ends**

 #### **Use case: UC03 - Editing Person Detail**

-Guarantees: The Person's detail would be updated only if the person exist in the system.
+Guarantees: The Person's detail would be updated only if the person exists in the system.

 **MSS**

 1. User adds a person [UC01](#use-case-uc01---adding-a-person).
 2. User views the person list [UC02](#use-case-uc02---listing-person-list).
-3. User chose to edit a person's detail.
+3. User chooses to edit a person's detail.
 4. PharmHub updates the Person list with the updated information
 5. PharmHub displays the person.
 <br>**Use case ends**